AudiusProject/api-docs/source/index.html.md

 # How To

 The code below shows code snippets to integrate Hedgehog into your own application.
-For a fully working end-to-end demo with a custom backend (Firebase or Express), see the [demo repo](https://github.com/AudiusProject/audius-hedgehog-demo).
+For more information about setting up a database schema, see the [example schema section](#example-sql-schema), and for a fully working end-to-end demo with a custom backend (Firebase or Express), see the [demo repo](https://github.com/AudiusProject/audius-hedgehog-demo).

-## Setup
+## Client-side setup

 In this example, we assume you have already a backend/database set up to handle the following scenarios: